Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Results

 There is a general trend that the dust abundance almost coincides with $f_{\rm dust}$ for low $f_{\rm dust}$ and plateaus at high $f_{\rm dust}$.
 To better understand this trend, we construct an analytic theory that predicts the dust abundances in escaping atmospheres.
-The theory calculates the dust abundance in the outflow by taking into account collision growth with assumptions of single particle size and zero settling velocity.
-The dust abundance in upper escaping atmosphere can be estimated as (see Appendix \ref{sec:anal_derivation0} for the derivation)
+The theory calculates the dust abundance in the outflow by taking into account collision growth assuming a single particle size and zero settling velocity.
+The dust abundance in the upper escaping atmosphere can be estimated as (see Appendix \ref{sec:anal_derivation0} for the derivation)

 As seen in Equation \eqref{eq:wd_main}, the dust abundance is controlled by a single dimensionless parameter $\chi$ that is the ratio of the upward transport to the collision growth timescales for $w_{\rm d}=f_{\rm dust}$ at the dust production altitude given by (Equation \ref{eq:chi_appro0} for an original definition)